mattmaniak/tales_of_soplicowo/docs/game/game_design_document.md

    - The Lawful Harsh - Horeszkos.
    - The Collaborant - Russians.
    - The Reconciler - active neutrality.
+   - The Vagrant - live as Jacek before.

 ## <a id='sound'></a>Sound
 1. ### <a id='music'></a>Music